 Mexico: A COVID test or vaccination are not required for entry into Mexico.

-There is a curfew in Cusco and Lima (and other areas) from 1am to 4am every day.
+There is a curfew in Cusco and Lima (and other areas) from 2am to 4am every day.
 All Inca ruins (including Machu Picchu), other tourist sites, restaurants, etc are open.
-A mask is required at all times in outside and public spaces, such as restaurants and Inca sites.
-Two masks and face shields are required for busier public areas, such as grocery stores, markets, and on flights.
+A KN95 mask is required at all times in outside and public spaces, such as restaurants, trains, markets, and Inca sites.
+A surgical mask paired with a cloth mask can replace a KN95 mask.

-United States: All US citizens returning to the states after traveling must provide a negative COVID viral antigen test taken within 3 days before boarding your flight to the US.
+United States: All US citizens returning to the states after traveling must provide a negative COVID test taken 24 hours before boarding their flight to the US.
+The COVID tests can be rapid or molecular.

 We can help you arrange for COVID tests to be administered while you’re on your trip, in preparation for traveling from one country to another.
 The expenses of taking a COVID test are not included in your trip price, and will need to be paid locally.